domrod/terraform-examples/hello_flask/README.md

 #### Final check

-You can check tha everything works with a browser or with `curl`.
+You can check that everything works with a browser or with `curl`.
 For instance, with the previous provided IP, we get:

 ```
 $ curl http://35.180.73.52